 Unfortunately, Mary had mobility and other health challenges.
 And, she was struggling with letting go of her beautiful home.
 As well, Mary was a spectacular cook and even with her health challenges still baked and prepared home cooked meals most days.
 Many things were important to her but above all, the contents of her kitchen.

 Mary’s kitchen was an average size.
 Fortunately, she had a basement storage room with shelves that held her party platters, roasting pans, seasonal dishes, stem ware, etc. Plus, she had an additional space where her seasonal décor was stored.

-is NOT Available in a New Home that You Require to Complete These Tasks.
+of What Space is NOT Available in a New Home

 When it came to the work of downsizing Mary was distraught.
 After the first morning Mary and I sat and had tea.
 I started Mary on an exercise of writing down everything she loved and wanted to keep.
 I asked her not to judge anything.
 Just to put it all on her list.
 She journaled a lot that night.
 The next day we went through the list.
 First of all, she eliminated the items that she could live without.
 Mary had lots of napkins, candles and other home décor that she would sell.
 As a result,

 Large pieces of furniture were labelled with green painters tape in inconspicuous places so that we could still use them to stage the home.
 As well as, paintings and other works of art.
 Also, anything that we did not require to stage the home was stored away in the basement storage room.